-- 1. General.
+1. General.
 Section 12 is made applicable to BDCs by virtue of Section 60 of the 1940 Act.
 Section 12(d)(1)(A) makes it unlawful for any registered investment company to purchase or otherwise acquire the securities of another investment company, except to the limited extent permitted by Sections 12(d)(1)(A)(i), (ii) and (iii).

-In addition, Section 12(d)(1)(C) makes it unlawful for any investment company to purchase or otherwise acquire any security issued by a registered closed-end investment company, if the acquiring company (and other affiliated investment companies) would own more than 10% of the voting stock of the closed-end company. - 2.
-Application of Section 12(d) to Applicants.
+2. Application of Section 12(d) to Applicants.
 The Company may make loans or advances to Fidus SBIC, which could be deemed acquisitions of equity or debt securities of Fidus SBIC.
-Rule 60a-1 under the 1940 Act exempts the acquisition by a BDC of the securities of an SBIC that is operated as a wholly-owned subsidiary of the BDC from Section 12(d)(1)(A) and (C) of the 1940 Act.
-Accordingly, since effective upon the consummation of the IPO, the Company will be a BDC and since Fidus SBIC will be a SBIC operated as a wholly-owned subsidiary of the Company, the transfer of assets from the Company to Fidus SBIC should be exempt from the provisions of Section 12(d)(1)(A) and (C) by virtue of Rule 60a-1.
+Rule 60a-1 under the 1940 Act exempts the acquisition by a BDC of the securities of an SBIC that is operated as a wholly owned subsidiary of the BDC from Section 12(d)(1)(A) of the 1940 Act.
+Accordingly, since the Company has elected BDC status and since Fidus SBIC is operated as a wholly owned subsidiary of the Company, the transfer of assets from the Company to Fidus SBIC should be exempt from the provisions of Section 12(d)(1)(A) by virtue of Rule 60a-1.

-However, the provisions of Section 12(d)(1) also apply to the activities of Fidus SBIC since Fidus SBIC will be a registered investment company and will elect BDC status under the 1940 Act.
-Any loans or advances by Fidus SBIC to the Company might be deemed to violate Section 12 if the loans or advances are construed as purchases by Fidus SBIC of the securities of the Company.
+However, the provisions of Section 12(d)(1) also apply to the activities of Fidus SBIC since Fidus SBIC has elected BDC status under the 1940 Act.
+As set forth above, Fidus SBIC will not own voting stock of the Company.
+However, any loans or advances by Fidus SBIC to the Company might be deemed to violate Section 12(d)(1)(A)(ii) or (iii) if the loans or advances are construed as purchases of the securities of the Company by Fidus SBIC.

 3. Requested Exemptions.
 Section 12(d)(1)(J) of the 1940 Act provides that the Commission may exempt persons or transactions from any provision of Section 12(d)(1) if and to the extent such exception is consistent with the public interest and the protection of investors.
-Therefore, Applicants request an order of the Commission exempting from the provisions of Section 12(d)(1) of the 1940 Act the acquisition by Fidus SBIC of any securities of the Company representing indebtedness.
+Therefore, Applicants request an order of the Commission exempting from the provisions of Section 12(d)(1)(A)(ii) and (iii) of the 1940 Act the acquisition by Fidus SBIC of any securities of the Company representing indebtedness.